 - Please add any QC information (Qubit data, Agilent run, fragment analyzer run, gel picture,…) available to the online order form.

-- If you are are submitting 24 or more samples, please submit samples in a 96-well plate and include an Excel file with the sample layout in your order.
+- If you are are submitting 24 or more samples, the samples must be in a 96-well plate and include an Excel file with the sample layout in your order.

 - PLEASE USE V BOTTOM PLATES AND NOT ROUND/FLAT BOTTOM PLATES.